eduvpn/documentation/FIREWALL.md

 The default `POSTROUTING` rule in the "NAT" table is:

+    -A POSTROUTING -s 10.0.0.0/8     -j MASQUERADE
+    -A POSTROUTING -s 172.16.0.0/12  -j MASQUERADE
-    -A POSTROUTING -j MASQUERADE
+    -A POSTROUTING -s 192.168.0.0/16 -j MASQUERADE

-It is recommended to use `SNAT` and be explicit about the IP address to NAT to, i.e.:
+It is recommended to use `SNAT` and be explicit about the IP address(es) to NAT to, i.e.:

     -A POSTROUTING -s 10.0.0.0/8 -j SNAT --to-source 192.0.2.1